 Who are the biggest losers from cryptocurrency?

 The value of cryptocurrency, much like any investment, can go up as well as down.
-We explored who the biggest losers from cryptocurrency are, whether these are from big scams or massive missed opportunities, who has lost the most?
+We explored who the biggest losers from cryptocurrency are to find out who has lost the most.

 - Rapper 50 Cent (Curtis Jackson) accepted Bitcoin payments for his album back in 2014, recently claiming that he has forgotten about them and they were now worth millions.
 However, his record label had actually converted the currency into US dollars immediately, meaning the rapper missed out on the potential meteoric rise of Bitcoin in late 2017.

-- Apple co-founder, Steve Wozniak recently announced he had been scammed out of 7 bitcoin – worth over $70,000 at its peak.
+- Apple co-founder, Steve Wozniak recently announced he had been scammed out of 7 Bitcoin – worth almost $140,000 at its peak.

 For all media enquiries, please contact